kerupuksambel/codeigniter-crud/readme.md

 # CodeIgniter CRUD

+This project would be abandoned for a long time, perhaps.
+Until I've done doing my other (noob) project.
+~~dih gblk yang ini belum kelar dah diabandon ae~~

 Pretty semantic title, this is a CRUD system and login system built with CI 3.

 This CRUD system contains :